SubodhShil/AI-Machine-Learning/Revision Day 1/README.md

 Regression analysis aims to establish a relationship between the independent variables (input features) and the dependent variable (output or target variable) to make accurate predictions.

+## Ways to identify a regression problem
+1. Output is a continuous variable.
+2.

 ### Regression types

 - **Positive regression**: Independent variables increase affect positively or increase the value of dependent variables.